You are here

 American Indian Studies

-The Department of American Indian Studies faculty, pictured left to right: Jill Doerfler (Department Head and Associate Professor), Linda LeGarde Grover (Professor), Joseph Bauerkemper (Associate Professor), Rebecca Webster (Assistant Professor), Erik Redix (Assistant Professor) and Tadd Johnson (Professor).
+The Department of American Indian Studies faculty, pictured left to right: Tadd Johnson (Director of Graduate Studies and Professor), Linda LeGarde Grover (Professor), Jill Doerfler (Department Head and Associate Professor), Rebecca Webster (Assistant Professor), and Joseph Bauerkemper (Associate Professor).

 American Indian Studies is an academic department continuing a robust four-decade legacy in which active scholars serve to educate students, colleagues, and the public about tribal sovereignty, indigenous cultures, and the historical and contemporary experiences of Native peoples and nations.
 In addition to building strong relationships with Tribes within our geographic area, we work to fulfill our responsibility to all Native nations through consultation, partnerships, and research.